jadijadi/gittutorial/Notes/en/Complete_Git_Notes-en.md

     ```
     git tag -a <version> -m "Your message"
     ```
-    - -a, is to make an annotation, which stores the message, the tagger, the commit author and the dates.
+    - -a is to make an annotation, which stores the message, the tagger, the commit author and the dates.
-    - no need to put the version in the double quotation mark.
+    - No need to put the version in the double quotation mark.

   - To create a tag for a specific commit:
     ```
     git tag -a <version> <commit-hash> -m "Your message"
     ```
-    - You can use git log to see the history of all commits and then copy the hash of the commit action you want to label it.
+    - You can use git log to see the history of all commits and then copy the hash of the commit action you want to label.
 No need to put all the hash, even a few starting characters would work.

-  - To show a version with all the meta related to it (the message, the tagger, the dates and the detail of the last commit before annotating that version):
+  - To show a version with all the meta related to it (the message, the tagger, the dates, and the detail of the last commit before annotating that version):
     ```
       git show <version>
     ```